HenriquesLab/mAIcrobe/docs/user-guide/cell-classification.md

 # Cell Classification Guide

-This guide provides comprehensive information about napari-mAIcrobe's cell classification system, including model selection, usage, and custom model integration.
+This guide provides comprehensive information about mAIcrobe's cell classification system, including model selection, usage, and custom model integration.

 ## 🧠 Overview

-napari-mAIcrobe uses deep learning models to automatically classify cells phases based on morphological and fluorescence features.
+mAIcrobe uses deep learning models to automatically classify cells phases based on morphological and fluorescence features.
 The plugin includes **6 pre-trained models** optimized for the cell cycle stage detection of _Staphylococcus aureus_ under various imaging conditions, but it also has support for user-trained custom models.

 ---

 ## 🔬 Pre-trained Models

-napari-mAIcrobe includes 6 specialized models optimized for different imaging conditions and channel availability.
+mAIcrobe includes 6 specialized models optimized for different imaging conditions and channel availability.

 ### 🧬🔴 DNA + Membrane Models